Find Nursing Schools

 Private for-profit Public vs. Private

 The total student population at Chamberlain University - Indiana is 275, which includes 116 full-time undergraduates.
-For undergraduates at Chamberlain - Indiana, the average graduation time is 4.0 years.
+The school has a student-to-faculty ratio of 21 to 1.

-Roughly 80% of students at Chamberlain - Indiana take out loans to pay for college.
-The typical student loan amount is $7,749 a year.
-Chamberlain - Indiana has a 0.5% student default rate.
+Roughly 100% of students at Chamberlain - Indiana take out loans to pay for college.
+The average amount of student loans is $7,500 a year.
+Chamberlain - Indiana has a 2.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Other Indiana Colleges